Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds, lawns, and hedges.

 1. Raise Any Low Liner Edges Along the Stream

-According to my own experience, low liner edges are the major cause of the leaking problem in a waterfall.
+According to my own experience, low liner edges is the leading cause of the leaking problem in a waterfall.
 The liner edges move down when the soil supporting them settles or is washed away.
 To locate leaks along the edges, you need to look for wet soil along these areas.

 When it comes to fixing the low edges, you need to lift up the liner, fill the edges with soil, and compact it.
 If your stream edges have rocks or boulders, you need to place them in a way that doesn’t move the liner.